insurance dispute arbitration in Texas City, Texas 77592

 The Incident and Initial Claim

 In March 2023, a historic rainfall caused unprecedented flooding across Texas City.
-Samantha and David Briggs, longtime residents, suffered extensive water damage throughout their 3,200-square-foot home.
+Samantha and the claimant, longtime residents, suffered extensive water damage throughout their 3,200-square-foot home.
 They submitted a $125,000 claim to Lone Star Insurance, their homeowners insurer, covering structural repairs, damaged personal property, and mold remediation.

 Dispute Ignites

-Lone Star’s adjuster, however, issued a partial denial within weeks, approving only $65,000 and citing “pre-existing wear and tear” and “policy exclusions related to inadequate mitigation.”
-The Briggs argued that the adjuster’s report was biased and incomplete, pointing out that they had promptly taken all recommended steps to minimize damage.
+Lone Star’s adjuster, however, issued a partial denial within weeks, approving only $65,000 and citing pre-existing wear and tear” and “policy exclusions related to inadequate mitigation.” the claimant argued that the adjuster’s report was biased and incomplete, pointing out that they had promptly taken all recommended steps to minimize damage.
 Frustrated, they requested an internal review, which yielded no change.

 The Arbitration Begins